Referring Professionals

 Patient self-booking option

-Patients may self-book directly into care via secure scheduling through Jane App.
+Patients may self-book directly via secure scheduling through the Jane App.

 Medication considerations (CBT-I)